 - Reduced carbon footprint that can result in off-setting carbon tax

 HOW IS ENERGY CONSUMED IN A DATA CENTER?

-This chart shows a typical breakout of energy demand.
-Energy demand values vary widely from one data center to another, being dependent on the type and age of the data center, how well has it been maintained, age of cooling equipment and what efforts have been made to improve operational efficiency.
+This chart shows a typical breakdown of energy demand.
+Energy demand values vary widely from one data center to another, being dependent on the type and age of the data center, how well has it been maintained, age of cooling equipment, and what efforts have been made to improve operational efficiency.
 The IT equipment consumes between 50 and 55% of the total.
 Power related equipment, PDU’s, UPS and Switchgear account for 9%, lighting comes in at 1%.
-One of the biggest demands for energy is cooling at 38% and in a legacy data center this is often much higher
+One of the biggest demands for energy is cooling at 38% and in a legacy data center this is often much higher.

 By optimizing cooling, an energy reduction of 30% could be realized which would bring PUE down to 1.5 and demand saving of nearly $75,000 per year could be realized.